 Vitamin D and vitamin sea—a beach day is good for your body and soul.
 But it can also wreak havoc on your skin and hair.

-Sure, soaking up some rays is key for healthy vitamin D production in your body, but too much sun exposure can also lead to dryness, skin damage, and premature aging.
+Sure, soaking up some rays is great for healthy vitamin D production in your body, but too much sun exposure may also lead to dryness, skin damage, and premature aging.
 Taking a dip in the ocean means easy beach hair sans the salt spray, but it also means parched locks.

 No need to skip fun in the sun, though.
 You just need to know how to replenish your skin and hair afterward.
 This beauty routine and these products will be your saviors.